intelligentplant/IntelligentPlant.Relativity/README.md

 var success = factory.TryRegisterParser(fiFI, replaceExisting: true);
 ```

-Note that the default (invariant culture) parser cannot be replaced.

 # Creating Parsers For Alternative Time Zones

 By default, all parsers use the system's local time zone when resolving base dates in relative timestamps.
-You can explicitly specify a time zone for a parser by passing a `TimeZoneInfo` instance to the `RelativityParserFactory.GetParser` method:
+You can explicitly specify a time zone for a parser by passing a `TimeZoneInfo` instance to the `IRelativityParserFactory.GetParser` method:

 ```csharp
 var parser = factory.GetParser(CultureInfo.GetCultureInfo("en-GB"), TimeZoneInfo.FindSystemTimeZoneById("Pacific Standard Time"));